sacnorthern/Arduino-EeValues/README.md

 # Arduino-EeValues
 For Arduino -- Store records into EEMEM.
-The ATMEL processor has from 128 to 2048 bytes of non-volatile storage that is byte addressable.
+The ATMEL 8-bit processors have from 128 to 2048 bytes of non-volatile storage that is byte addressable.
+The constant `E2END` is the last byte addressable.

 In the header of each record is a 4-char identification, size of the record ( sum of header overhead and user data ), and a CRC.
 Several can be stored at different offsets within EEMEM.
 This allows you a small file-store like non-volatile storage.
 If you want to do wear-leveling, store the record at different offsets.
 The library can search for a valid header (just remember to erase the previous record).